danawoodman/Google-Sketchup-Cutlister-Plugin/README.markdown

 ## Notes & Caveats

-This plugin is currently under heavy development and is not usable yet, please
+This plugin is currently under heavy development and is not usable yet, please bookmark this plugin and come back to check up on it's status.
+This `README` will be kept up to date to reflect changes.

 One major note is that **[Cutlister][] does not do "layouts"** currently.
 The original [CutList][] has support for something called "layout" which allows you to output your cut list as a printable panel layout that you can use to visualize how your parts will fit on a sheet of plywood or other material.